decretist/Dissertation/Conclusion/conclusion.markdown

   -->

-> Why are the contributors who followed Gratian all anonymous?
+Why were the contributors who followed Gratian all anonymous?

-The larger-than-expected number of contributors and the apparent absence of overlap between contributors to the first- and second-recension dicta suggests that the involvement of individual contributors was relatively brief, perhaps a year or two.
+The larger-than-expected number of contributors and the apparent absence of overlap between contributors to the first- and second-recension *dicta* suggests that the involvement of individual contributors was relatively brief, perhaps a year or two.
 Stark suggests that the reason Christianity experienced exponential growth in its earliest stages was that adherence conferred significant real-world benefits.
 I would suggest that a similar dynamic is at work here.
 Involvement in Gratian's